-Walter Mildmay was the youngest son of a prosperous merchant of Chelmsford in Essex and in 1538 he was sent to Christ's College in Cambridge.
-He did not stay long enough to take a degree but he acquired a lasting attachment to his college; and it must have been in these formative years that he developed his sympathy for Calvinistic puritanism.
+He was the youngest son of a prosperous merchant of Chelmsford in Essex and was a student at Christ's College, Cambridge in 1538.
+He did not take a degree, but he acquired a lasting attachment to his college.
+Here he must have developed his sympathy for Calvinistic Puritanism.

-Mildmay's intellectual and religious interests found their fullest expression in his foundation of Emmanuel in 1584.
-His original statutes for the College emphasised its role as a seedbed of learned ministers, but from the first it also accepted students with other careers in view; and though critics labelled it a 'puritan' institution both Mildmay and Laurence Chaderton (our first Master) made clear that they were neither religious separatists nor political dissidents.
+Mildmay's intellectual & religious interests found their fullest expression in his foundation of Emmanuel in 1584.
+His original statutes for the College emphasised its role as a seedbed of learned ministers, but from the first it also accepted students with other careers in view.
+Though critics labelled it as a 'Puritan' institution, both Mildmay and Laurence Chaderton (our first Master) made clear that they were neither religious separatists or political dissidents.